intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Chronos/Overview/chronos.md

 ### **2. Install**

-You need to install analytics-zoo with target [automl] to install the additional dependency libraries for _Chronos_.
+Install analytics-zoo with target [automl] to install the additional dependencies for _Chronos_.

 ```bash
 conda create -n my_env python=3.7